densh/densh.github.com/quasiquotes.md

     low: universe.Tree = <empty>
     high: universe.Tree = List[T]

     Whenever one of the bounds isn\'t available it gets represented as [empty tree](#empty-expr).
-Here each of the type parameters is a type definition iteself.
+Here each of the type arguments is a type definition iteself.

 Another form of type definition is a type alias: